 Please click the link below to view our Computing curriculum intent statement and progression map.

 Computing and online resources are increasingly used across the curriculum.
 We believe it is essential for Online Safety guidance to be given to the pupils on a regular and meaningful basis.
-Online Safety is embedded within our curriculum and we continually look for new opportunities to promote this, in particular by taking part in the National Safer Internet Week that occurs in Spring.
+Online Safety is embedded within our curriculum and we continually look for new opportunities to promote this, in particular by taking part in the National Safer Internet Week that occurs in February each year.